yfnaji/gerk/README.md

   \end{array}\\ \\
 $$

-The Butcher tableau presents the category of coefficients that will be used in our Runge-Kutta method.
+The Butcher tableau presents the categories of coefficients that will be used in our Runge-Kutta method.

 The $n^\text{th}$ evaluation of the solution will be denoted as $(x_n, y_n)$.
 We also define $h$ as the time step i.e. the step size from the previous approximation to the next, and therefore